tdauth/dmdf/README.md

 The size of the modification helped to find the limits of vJass and to make usage of nearly all features.
 I even wrote many posts on Wc3C.net to improve the language and to report bugs.

+### Wurst <a name="formats_wurst"></a>
+[Wurst](https://wurstlang.org) is another scripting language for Warcraft III.
+It was created after vJass.
+Therefore, this modification is not based on it.
+Currently, it would be too much work to convert all vJass code into Wurst although Wurst has some nice features which are missing from vJass.

 ### MPQ <a name="formats_mpq"></a>
 Warcraft III uses the format [MPQ](https://en.wikipedia.org/wiki/MPQ) for custom data archives.